nikevdok/QuickTranslateMac/README.md

 ⚠️ **Security Notice**: This application contains digital watermarks and protection measures.
 Unauthorized copying, modification, or distribution is strictly prohibited.
 See [SECURITY.md](SECURITY.md) for details.

+## 🔒 Private Components
+Some components of this application are kept private for security reasons.
+To use the application:

+1. Copy `PrivateComponents.template.swift` to `PrivateComponents.swift`
+2. Fill in your private API keys and configuration
+3. DO NOT commit `PrivateComponents.swift` to git
+4. Keep your private files secure and local

 [English](#english) | [Русский](#русский)

 # English